ortus-docs/bxorm/usage/builtins.md

 ## EntityNameArray

-`EntityNameArray()` returns an array of all mapped entity names for the CFML application:
+`EntityNameArray()` returns an array of all mapped entity names for the boxlang application:

 ```js
 var entityTypes = entityNameArray();